Organics Recycling Roll Out

 What is Organics Recycling?

-Organics recycling is the process of recycling organic material, such as food scraps and non-recyclable paper, into compost.
-Compost is a soil-additive that improves soil quality, provides nutrients to plants, and reduces erosion.
+Organics recycling is the process of recycling organic material, such as food scraps and non-recyclable paper.
+Organics are brought to an industrial compost facility where material is made into compost, a soil-additive that improves soil quality, provides nutrients to plants, and reduces erosion.
 The following are items that are accepted in organics recycling:

 - All food, food scraps, peels, pits, bones, etc.